Return home Return to previous page

 It is hardly surprising, in retrospect, that pretty much nobody thought much of the idea — not at the beginning, anyway.
 Within a few months, though, the idea caught on everywhere.
 Delayed reaction.
 It was revolutionary.

 The idea caught on, but the film did not catch on.
-The standard MoMA/BFI/Nordwestdeutscher edition and the Janus edition of Metropolis continued to screen here and there at specialty houses and museums and clubs, making no big waves, and inferior dupes were shown on TV as filler when no other programming was available.
-Metropolis did not become a cult film until 1984 when an abridgment was transformed into a rock video.
+The standard MoMA/BFI/Nordwestdeutscher edition of Metropolis continued to screen here and there at specialty houses and museums and clubs, making no big waves, and inferior dupes were shown on TV as filler when no other programming was available.
+In May 1972, Janus Films acquired from EMI a 10-year license to the Associated British Picture Corporation edition.
+Remember?
+That was the abridgment of the Wardour edition, the one that had premièred at the Marble Arch Pavilion in London in 1927.
+By now the 118 minutes had been chopped to a mere 94 minutes and the optically reduced Academy image was supplemented with a library score compiled from Queen’s Hall Light Orchestra cues.
+The Janus release, too, played here and there, to no great fanfare, and nobody seems to have experienced it as life-changing.
+A handful of people casually attended and considered it just another “interesting” antique, nothing more.
+Metropolis did not become a cult film until 1984 when a new abridgment was transformed into something resembling an MTV rock video.
 It was a flop, but not a hopeless flop, because it did generate some youthful excitement that is still with us, and Hollywood copycats earned fortunes by copycatting Metropolis imagery in their CGI superhero extravaganzas.

 German title